okviz/okviz.github.io/_mydocs/bullet-chart/options/advanced-editor/index.md

 **Default value:** Off

-To show the a Advanced Editor Button, simply hover the mouse anywhere in the visual.
-If enabled, this option allow to hide the button.
+When this option is enabled, the advanced editor button is hidden.
+Otherwise, the button is displayed when the mouse is hovered over the visual.

 <video src="images/hide-editor-button.mp4" width="700" autoplay loop muted></video>